Celarity Blog • Updated Feb 2, 2023

-Aligning on what’s important to you shouldn’t be a one-and-done exercise, either.
+Aligning what’s important to you shouldn’t be a one-and-done exercise, either.
 As your life changes, so will the things you find essential to success at your job and in life.
-Check-in with yourself on an annual basis to ensure that how you are advocating for yourself still rings true to what you need.
+Check in with yourself on an annual basis to ensure that how you are advocating for yourself still rings true to what you need.

 Talk with a Trusted Peer or Mentor

 Find someone you trust and feel comfortable with to talk through what you’re experiencing.
-Talking through difficult situations with a trusted friend, family member, or mentor is a great way to get to the heart of a challenge and to explore solutions.
-You can share the insights you uncovered about what you need and discuss ways to advocate for yourself clearly and effectively.
+Talking through difficult situations with a trusted friend, family member, or mentor is a great way to get to the heart of a challenge and explore solutions.
+You can share your insights about what you need and discuss ways to advocate for yourself clearly and effectively.

 Ask for Regular Check-Ins

 Regular one-on-one meetings with your manager are great for many reasons, but they are especially important when the need arises to have an uncomfortable or difficult conversation.
-Having a consistent block of time with your manager can make it easier to bring up issues and advocate for yourself.
-Having regular meetings may also remove any extra stress or tension you might experience if trying to schedule one when those types of meetings are not the norm.
+Having a consistent block of time with your manager can make it easier to address issues and advocate for yourself.
+Regular meetings may also remove any extra stress or tension you might experience if trying to schedule one when those types of meetings are not the norm.

-If you don’t have regular one-on-one meetings right now, consider starting them with your manager.
-First, share whether you believe a weekly, biweekly, or monthly cadence is the best fit and share why.
+If you don’t have regular one-on-one meetings, consider starting them with your manager.
+First, share whether you believe a weekly, biweekly, or monthly cadence is the best fit, and share why.
 Then use that one-on-one time to discuss major wins or roadblocks and, when the time comes, areas in which you need to advocate for yourself at work.